agombolay/ribose-map/README.md

 3. **Install MiniConda and source your .bashrc file**:
    * Follow prompts to install MiniConda in home directory
+   * Run these commands from within ribose-map/lib directory
    ```
    sh lib/Miniconda3-latest-Linux-x86_64.sh && . ~/.bashrc
    ```

 4. **Create environment in which to run Ribose-Map**:
+   * Run these commands from within ribose-map/lib directory
    ```
    conda update conda
    conda install anaconda-client anaconda-build conda-build